freezer333/cmps130/course/syllabus_summer15.md

 ## Homework
 There are four assigned homework problems, with due dates listed on moodle (and below).
-Homework programs will likely require 3-6 hours of your time, and will be more involved and complex than your lab assignments.
-I will provide more detailed feedback on homework, and grading will be more discerning.
-Homework programs 20% of your semester grade, each being 5%.
-Like labs, no late homework will be accepted.
+Homework programs will likely require 3-6 hours of your time, and will be more involved and complex than the non-graded programming exercises.
+I will provide feedback on homework, and partial credit will be given.
+Homework programs 20% of your semester grade, each being 5%.  **No late homework will be accepted.**

 |Link to Homework Assignment| Due Date
 |--|----